lmco/mcf/CONTRIBUTING.md

 #### Linter
-MBEE has been configured to use [ESLint](https://github.com/eslint/eslint) as it's linter.
+MBEE has been configured to use [ESLint](https://github.com/eslint/eslint) as its linter.
 The [.eslintrc](./.eslintrc) file found in the root directory defines the rules and configurations which MBEE uses.
 A list of available ESLint rules, as well as detailed descriptions of each, can be found [here](https://eslint.org/docs/rules/).